2-6th June, Pontevedra, Galicia

 Sara Palacio

-Tenured scientist at the Instituto Pirenaico de Ecología, Spanish Research Council (CSIC).
+Tenured scientist at the Instituto Pirenaico de Ecología, Spanish Research Council (IPE-CSIC).

 Working on: Extreme environments, functional plant ecology, ecophysiology, evolution